shiv24/URL-Shortener/README.md

 **Teardown**

-To stop the docker containers, you can run ```docker-compose down```, however the data stored in the local mongo instance will still persist.
+To stop the docker containers, you can run ```docker-compose down```, however the data stored in mongo will persist.
 If you want to completely tear down the services and get rid of the data, run ```docker-compose down -v```

 ## Assumptions, Technical Decisions & Analysis